John Gray's Feline Philosophy, Daoism and a medieval Chinese debate on the virtues of cats.

 Having lived for years both with cats and with Daoist arguments, I can see that there is a good argument that cats could be seen as natural Daoists.
 Traditional Daoist ideas like “free and easy wandering" (xiaoyao you 逍遙遊) and “the usefulness of being useless” (wuyong zhi wei yong 無用之為用) sound like they could have been concocted by cats, or specifically to capture the essence of what it is like to be a cat.

 Curiously, however, we don't know if the ancient Daoists hung around with cats.
 There's no clear textual evidence, and the first unambiguous Chinese reference to domestic cats only appears in a Buddhist text in the 2nd century CE.
+The Confucians, on the other hand, have a lot to say about cats.

 This brings me to the brilliant essay, “Walking by Itself: The Singular History of the Chinese Cat”, by Timothy H. Barrett and Mark Strange, which traces the history of philosophical cats in China.
 Along the way, the authors take us from Buddhist charms against cat demons, through cat-based divination, to a Confucian debate about feline virtues, and whether cats can be said to be innately good.